The year 2020 has been one strange year. There’ve been times when I thought “up” must be “down” and “left” must be “right”.

 I did not believe I would receive payment, and indeed, would be in the hole for the shipping costs.

-I honestly believed I would have a better chance finding someone to give me a couple of dollars for scrap recycling, then I would if I tried to donate these.
+I honestly believed I would have a better chance finding someone to give me a couple of dollars for scrap recycling, than I would if I tried to donate these.
 Who, I wondered, would even want XP machines, when Microsoft no longer supports Vista or Windows 7, both of which are newer?

 My church has a ministry (a charity, if you would rather) called Gracing Spaces (https://www.gracingspaces.com) who provide basic housing necessities.
 From a single room, to whole house furnishing, they have helped 804 local families just last year.

 I contacted them briefly about my task, and truthfully forgot about them, so focused was I on the recycling.
 So, I was quite surprised when they said they definitely wanted all the laptops I could provide.
 Somewhat dumb founded, I said sure, but asked how they could use these.
 I was told that they partner with Fairfax County social services and this is where the laptops could be used.

 It turns out there is a bit of a laptop shortage, probably due to the “back-to-school” rush.
 What they intended to do, was donate any working laptop to social services.
 The children in these shelters have a difficult enough time getting laptops in normal times.
 However, in the age of COVID-19 (Novel Coronavirus), all classes are virtual classes.
 They will remain online classes for the foreseeable future.
 In this environment, any computer they can get to go on the Internet is sought after.
 Even our old XP machines.

 This changed my task somewhat.
 I had intended to just drop off all 15 machines.
 Now I had to make sure the machines were usable.
 This means I had to boot them up, log in, remove any required credentials (login and password), remove any radio related software and files.